tombrereton/dotnet-api/README.md

   and [Microsoft may add them to C#](https://github.com/dotnet/csharplang/blob/main/proposals/TypeUnions.md).
 - _March 2025_: Use RabbitMq for local development (e.g. Aspire, Testcontainers) as the Azure Service Bus emulator does not support the Admin Api, which Masstransit requires for creating queues and topics.
+- _March 2025_: For domain events use the convention, NounVerbPastTense e.g. CalendarCreated, CalendarUpdated, etc.
+  Instead of using NounVerbPastTenseDomainEvent e.g. CalendarCreatedDomainEvent, CalendarUpdatedDomainEvent.
+This is because "DomainEvent" is redundant and removing it makes the code easier to read.
+We drop it on domain events because they are more common than Integration events.
+For Integration Events use the convention NounVerbPastTenseIntegrationEvent e.g. CalendarCreatedIntegrationEvent, CalendarUpdatedIntegrationEvent.

 ## Prerequisites